MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 The following procedure describes how to quickly add job planning lines to a time sheet.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
-2. On the **Time Sheet List** page, select a time sheet for the relevant time period, and then choose the **Edit Time Sheet** action.
+2. On the **Time Sheet List** page, select a time sheet for the relevant time period.
-3. Choose the **Create lines from job planning** action.
+3. Choose the **Line** action, and then choose the **Create lines from job planning** action.
 Any job planning lines in the time sheet time period are copied to the time sheet for the person or machine in the **Resource No.** field on the time sheet.

 ## To define work types and add one to a time sheet
 You can define the work type for all time sheet lines for jobs.
 In this way, you can add information that you need to bill the customer for different types of work.